ralna/GALAHAD/GALAHAD.jl/gen/README.md

 # Tests

-The file `examples.jl` help to generate Julia tests based on the C tests of a GALAHAD package.
+The file `examples.jl` aids in generating Julia tests based on the C tests within a GALAHAD package.
+To facilitate the translation of a C test `GALAHAD/src/abcd/C/abcdtf.c` into a Julia test, follow these steps:

-- Create symbolic link
-- Explain "tf", "t" or ""
-- Call clean_example(...)
+Add the following entry to `examples.jl`:

 ```julia
 (name == "abcd") && examples("abcd", "tf")
 ```

+Replace `"tf"` with `"t"` if translating a test from `abcdt.c`, or use `""` if no corresponding C test exists.

+After including `examples.jl`, invoking `main("abcd")` will generate the file `test_abcd.jl` in the directory `GALAHAD.jl/test`, along with a symbolic link pointing to this file in `GALAHAD/src/abcd/Julia`.

+After manual modifications to ensure the Julia test works correctly, you can utilize `clean_example("abcd")` to format the file.

-To test the new package named `abcd`, insert the following line in `GALAHAD.jl/test/runtests.jl`:
+To test the new package named `abcd` alongside other packages, insert the following line in `GALAHAD.jl/test/runtests.jl`:

 ```julia
 include("test_abcd.jl")